ModalityDance/AR-Omni/README.md

 AR-Omni is trained on **tokenized multimodal sequences**.
 In both stages, the multimodal content has already been converted into **discrete tokens** and can be fed directly to the autoregressive model.

-- **Pretrain data**: built from public corpora at large scale.
+- **Pretrain data**: built from public corpora at a large scale.
 Due to the dataset size and distributed sources, we do not host a packaged pretrain dataset in this repo.
 Please refer to the paper for the data recipe and obtain the open-source corpora accordingly.
 - **Instruction tuning data**: our open-source release is provided as tokenized multimodal instruction data:
   - https://huggingface.co/datasets/charlesdj/AR-Omni-Instruct-v0.1